Introduction

 3. Make rules persistent

-Save the current iptables
+Save the current iptables rules.

 sudo netfilter-persistent save